NRWLDev/changelog-gen/README.md

 ## Usage

-`changelog init` will enerate an empty changelog with `changelog init` if you have not been maintaining changelogs previously.
+`changelog init` will generate an empty changelog with `changelog init` if you have not been maintaining changelogs previously.
 If you already have a changelog file, it will be detected.